 The Company undertakes activities within the scope of the UK Markets in Financial Instruments Directive (MiFID) and is therefore subject to the prudential requirements of the IFPR contained in the FCA's MIFIDPRU Handbook.
-The Company is required to publish disclosures in accordance with the provisions outlined in Chapter 8.
+The Company is required to publish disclosures in accordance with the provisions outlined of the FCA's MIFIDPRU Handbook in Chapter 8.